Communities & Memberships

 Unlike many alternatives to Patreon, you don’t need any other platform than Mighty–no need to mix and match platforms.
 Mighty has everything you could ever need to monetize, packed with the tools and features needed to foster a thriving community, host all of your content, and market it to the world.

-Mighty is also the leader in community AI, with Mighty Co-Host™, which can instantly create membership profiles, connect members to each other, improve your writing, and even instantly generate landing pages.
+Mighty is also the leading AI community platform.
+With Mighty Co-Host™, you can instantly create membership profiles, connect members to each other, improve your writing, and even instantly generate landing pages.
 It makes your job radically easier as a creator.

 Mighty comes with an app for every device, and you can even grow into your own branded app (that’s YOUR brand in the App Store and Google Play Store) when you’re ready.